 If you’ve bought some bacon at your local supermarket or you think your bacon has gone bad, look for these telltale signs:

-- If your pork belly has turned gray or brown, with a tinge of blue or green, this means your bacon is spoiled.
+- If your pork belly has turned gray or brown, with a tinge of blue or green, your bacon is spoiled.
 We want the meat to be naturally pink and the fat to be yellow or white.
 When the meat is exposed to air for too long, a chemical reaction causes it to change color.

 - Fresh bacon will have a natural meaty smell.
 Meat that has gone bad may smell fishy, sour, or simply unpleasant.
 Your meat smells bad due to bacteria growth.